r-antonio/jmdict/README.md

 I decided to put a version number that follows the same pattern as the official DTD revision version for aknowledge the compatibility of this gem with the XML file used.

+## Performance

+It's important to advice about the memory and time consumption that all this parsing could take.
+The file itself and the Nokogiri structures takes about ~2 GB of memory with or without this gem.
+In matter of time we have a notable increase for converting the Node element into a Hash.
+Using this gem therefore takes more time than dealing with Nokogiri directly but it's aimed for a one shot use for processing the XML file and brings a more unified form of accessing all the fields.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).